tellae/starling/docs/run/running_simulations.rst

 *******************

 In this section, you’ll learn the basics for running simulations with Starling.
-From installation, to running a simulation and visualising results.
+From installation to running a simulation and visualising results.

 .. toctree::